 - (1).
-Provided there is a gain in the QOF investment and is held for at least 10 years.
+Provided there is a gain in the QOF investment and the investor's interest in the QOF is held for at least 10 years.
 There is no guarantee of a positive gain in any QOF investment. - (2).
-There are no guarantees the development properties in a QOF will be completed, stabilized, and generate any income. - (3).
+There are no guarantees the development properties in a QOF will be completed, stabilized, or generate any income. - (3).
 The benefits and risks of 1031 exchanges and QOFs vary among investors.
 Speak with your financial and tax advisor prior to making an investment decision.